numpy/numpy/doc/source/dev/development_advanced_debugging.rst

 or suggestions to these workflows.

-Finding c errors with additional tooling
+Finding C errors with additional tooling
 ########################################

 Most development will not require more than a typical debugging toolchain